instructure/canvas-lms/doc/api/oauth.md

 <b>NOTE for LTI providers:</b> Since developer keys are scoped to the institution they are issued
-from, tool providers that serve multiple institutions should store and look up the correct developer key based on the launch parameters (eg. custom_canvas_api_domain) sent during the LTI launch.
+from, tool providers that serve multiple institutions should store and look up the correct developer key based on the launch parameters (e.g. custom_canvas_api_domain) sent during the LTI launch.

 For <a href="https://github.com/instructure/canvas-lms/wiki" target="_blank">open source Canvas users</a>,